 Few spots in the city are as lush as Scottsdale Civic Center Park.
 Bubbling fountains, soft grassy knolls and a colorful rose garden are among the highlights on this route.
 Start your run in front of the Little Red Schoolhouse at the park’s West entrance.
 Head east into the park and explore the many pathways that will lead you past sights such as the Scottsdale Museum of Contemporary Art and Scottsdale Center for the Performing Arts.
 Further to the east, you’ll come to Robert Indiana's iconic "LOVE" sculpture and the Scottsdale Civic Center Library.
 From there, head south along Drinkwater Boulevard to Scottsdale Stadium, home of the San Francisco Giants during Cactus League Spring Training retrace your steps on Drinkwater and back into the park where your post-run dining options include local favorite AZ/88, known for its spacious patio, rotating art collection and sophisticated pub grub. **NOTE: As of fall 2021, Civic Center Park is temporarily closed for an expansive renovation project.
 When the project is completed in early 2023, Civic Center Park will offer shaded pedestrian promenades, lush botanical gardens, a Water + Fog Plaza, three spacious event lawns, the Marshall Gardens wedding area and numerous other upgrades and enhancements.
 Find out more here!

 Run the Greenbelt

 The Indian Bend Wash Greenbelt, an award-winning flood control project, winds through 11 miles of parks, lakes and golf courses and makes for a great running path in Scottsdale.
-You can access the Greenbelt form numerous public parking lots along Hayden Road, then choose a path and direction to start your run.
+You can access the Greenbelt from numerous public parking lots along Hayden Road, then choose a path and direction to start your run.
 The Greenbelt runs from Shea Boulevard in the north all the way down to Tempe Town Lake in the south and is ideal for joggers and distance runners alike.
 And if you’d like to add a little resistance training to your run, start at Chaparral Park where a 10-station exercise course encircles the lake.
 Head for Old Town Scottsdale after your run, grab a patio table at Olive & Ivy and enjoy small bites and handcrafted cocktails along the banks of the Arizona Canal.